datvuthanh/Digital-Race/README.md

 #### The modules in this project.

-1. End-to-End Steering (Behavioral cloning)
-2. Semantic Segmentation
+1. Semantic Segmentation
-3. Object Detection 🚙
+2. Object Detection 🚙
-4. Drive by Wire (DBW)
-5. CARLA simulator integration
-6. ZED stereoscopic vision system
-7. Mapping with rtabamp
+3. Mapping with rtabmap
-8. Path planning with ROS nav stack.
+4. Path planning with ROS nav stack.
-9. Localization, pose tracking, and odom with ZED and rtabmap.

-For the full documentation of the development process, please visit my website: [www.neilnie.com](https://www.neilnie.com)
+For the full documentation of the development process, please visit my website: [datvuthanh.github.io](https://datvuthanh.github.io)

 ## Table of Content
 - [Try it out](#Try%20it%20out)